 C. Percussion Seminar Class – Required for all majors.
 Meets Friday, 12-12:50p.m.

-D. Avoid scheduling classes on Wednesday evenings (5-10 pm) as these evenings typically include Percussion Ensemble Concerts, Percussion Studio Recitals, and Percussion Student Degree Recitals.
-There will typically be at least two such events each semester.
+D. Wednesday evenings are typically used to schedule Percussion Ensemble Concerts, Percussion Studio Recitals, and Percussion Student Recitals.
+There will typically be 2-4 such events each semester.

 5. Large Ensemble requirements and recommendations: